awsdocs/aws-cdk-guide/v2/pgp-keys.md

 These keys may be used to validate releases of the AWS CDK and jsii before 2022\-07\-05\.

 **Important**
-New keys are created before the previous one has expired\.
+New keys are created before the previous ones expire\.
 As a result, at any given moment in time, more than one key may be valid\.
 Keys are used to sign artifacts starting the day they are created, so use the more recently\-issued key where keys' validity overlaps\.

 ### AWS CDK OpenPGP key \(2022\-04\-07\)<a name="cdk_pgp_key-2022-04-07-"></a>